francismelojr/francismelojr/README.md

 # Hello!
 I'm Francisco! 👋

 - 📊 I’m working on Data Science Projects to build my portfolio.
-- 📚 Currently Studying Python, SQL, Machine Learning models and Statistics.
+- 📚 Currently Studying Python, SQL, Machine Learning models and statistics.
 - 📈 Looking for opportunities to leverage results of a company by using data!
 ## Languages: